odu-cs725-infovis/public/spr23/presentation.md

 # Academic Paper Presentation

 Give a 15-20 minute presentation on an academic paper from the IEEE VIS conference.
-The presentations will be scheduled during class starting on **March 27** with no more than 4 presentations per class meeting.
-(Definite dates still TBA.)
+The presentations will be scheduled during class on **March 27** and **April 3** with 4 presentations per class meeting.

 ## Mechanics